kddubey/cappr/docs/source/a_note_on_workflow.rst

 Gather data
 -----------

-Without previous experiments or good reason, don't assume that an LLM and your first prompt-completion format are going to work well.
+Without previous experiments, don't assume that an LLM and your first prompt-completion format are going to work well.
 Instead, gather data like so:

 .. list-table:: A bunch of input-output pairs (200 examples)
    :widths: 3 10 10